 In MPE, there is no separator between records in a file.
-In HP-UX, there may not be a separator, or there may be a line feed between each record.
+In Linux and Unix based systems there may not be a separator, or there may be a line feed between each record.
 For Suprtool to correctly read a data file, it must know whether the line feeds are present.
 You can specify whether or not a file has line feeds via the LF or NOLF options in the Input command.